RaffiKian/RKCalendar/README.md

 RKCalendar can prevent any user input for the current mode by setting **disabled=true** in RKManager (default **false**).

 Various elements of RKCalendar, such as the monthly headings, can be colored.
-This is acheived by customising the relevent **RKManager.colors**.
+This is achieved by customising the relevent **RKManager.colors**.